Clicky

 Before you go…

-You can find all the best builds for Titans, Warlocks, and Hunters here.
+You can find all the absolute best builds in Destiny 2 here.

 About The Author